The World’s Best HTML Template

-Since there seems to be some confusion about this post and why this template is supposed to be the “best”, here’s the short explanation: For a general template to be “best,” it should work in as many scenarios as possible without requiring modifications, its code should be elegant (and valid) and help maintainability.
+Since there seems to be some confusion about this post and why this template is supposed to be the “best,” here’s the short explanation: For a general template to be “best,” it should work in as many scenarios as possible without requiring modifications, its code should be elegant (and valid) and be maintainable.

-Even when people don’t worry about specific problems with Conditional Comments, reset style sheets, or heavyweight frameworks, the simple approaches help quality.
-In general, most templates and frameworks are just too much, inducing maintainability and performance problems.
-The template above that is so disappointing for some avoids that—and hence it’s so minimal.
+Even when people don’t worry about specific problems with Conditional Comments, reset style sheets, or heavyweight frameworks, it’s the simple approaches that help quality.
+In general, most templates and frameworks are too much, inducing maintainability and performance problems.
+The template above that is so disappointing for some avoids that—and that’s why it’s so minimal.

 Update (May 26, 2008)

-Now there is also a similarly valid HTML 5 version of the template.
+Now there’s also a similarly valid HTML 5 version of the template.
 When you’re sure that it’s only used online and your server is configured properly, omit both

-html start tag and encoding definition as well to save additional bytes.
+html start tag and encoding definition as well.